Information for Inpatients

 Refreshments

-Refreshments are available at Dorset County Hospital from Damers Restaurant (North Wing Level 2) and at the Terrace Café (South Wing Level 2).
+Refreshments are available at Dorset County Hospital from Damers Restaurant (North Wing Level 2), at the Terrace Café (South Wing Level 2), and at Costa (North Wing Level 1).